 State Sanctuary Policies

-Some of these policies or practices were very easy to discover and label.
-Others required a bit more digging to locate.
-As such, FAIR used a wide-variety of sources when compiling this list of jurisdictions and evidence.
-This included primary sources such as the actual resolutions, ordinances, and policy directives, as well as secondary sources such as the U.S. Department of Homeland Security’s Declined Detainer Outcome Report obtained by the Center for Immigration Studies, various academic or congressional reports, and even media coverage.
+FAIR drew data from a variety of sources to assemble this list of sanctuary jurisdictions.
+These included primary sources whenever possible—the actual resolutions, ordinances, policy directives, etc.—as well as secondary sources such as the U.S. Department of Homeland Security’s Declined Detainer Outcome Report, academic reports and media coverage.

-Our comprehensive (but by no means exhaustive) list of sanctuary jurisdictions appears below.
-It includes jurisdictions with laws, resolutions, policies, or practices that obstruct cooperation with federal immigration authorities or assistance with federal immigration detainers.
-FAIR ceased conducting research activities for this report in November 2016; changes have already been made to the policies and practices in some jurisdictions, while additional sanctuary policies and practices have been instituted in others and will be added in the next edition.
-Indeed, dozens of city and county officials have doubled-down on their jurisdiction’s sanctuary policy in the days and weeks following the 2016 election.
-If you believe that your jurisdiction has been included by mistake – or if you think yours should be on this list – please contact our staff at firstname.lastname@example.org
+Our comprehensive –but by no means exhaustive – list of sanctuary jurisdictions appears below.
+FAIR ceased conducting research activities for this report in April 1, 2018.
+If you believe your jurisdiction has been included by mistake – or if you think it should be on this list – please contact our staff at firstname.lastname@example.org